 - this may last up to three years if the patient remains in remission

-Paediatric patients with ALL have an overall five-year survival rate of 80% depending on their risk profile 6.
+Pediatric patients with acute lymphoblastic leukemia have an overall five-year survival rate of 80% depending on their risk profile 6.
 However, only 30-40% of adults with ALL achieve long-term remission with the current treatment regimens 7.

 - 1. Rogalsky RJ, Black GB, Reed MH.
 Orthopaedic manifestations of leukemia in children.
 (1986) The Journal of bone and joint surgery.
 American volume.
 68 (4): 494-501.
 Pubmed